dfost001/PicturesREST/Readme.md

 <b>Delete:</b>

-The delete end-point extracts query parameters having the same key into a List of photo
+The delete end-point extracts query parameters having the same key into a list of photo
 <span style="font-family:Courier-New"> ids </span>.
 Since the picture names with the same name will be re-numbered after deletion, a list of the records to be deleted is obtained before the deletion.